Sæbø, Møre og Romsdal

-Sæbø is a village in the municipality of Ørsta, Møre og Romsdal, Norway.
-The village is located along the Hjørundfjorden, at the eastern end of the Bondalen valley, through which it connects to the town of Ørsta, the administrative centre of the municipality, via Norwegian County Road 655 (Fv655).
+Sæbø is a village in Ørsta Municipality in Møre og Romsdal, Norway.
+The village is located along the Hjørundfjorden, at the eastern end of the Bondalen valley, through which it connects to the village of Ørsta, the administrative centre of the municipality, via Norwegian County Road 655 (Fv655).

 Sæbø is about 5 km north of the mountain Skårasalen.
 The village of Store-Standal lies about 6 km to the north and the villages of Leira and Bjørke lie about 11 km to the south.
 The village of Urke is nearly due east, on the opposite side of Hjørundfjorden, on the north shore of the Norangsfjorden arm; the two villages are connected by ferry, which serves as a link between the eastern and western sections of Fv655.

+History

-Sæbø was the administrative centre of the former municipality of Hjørundfjord, which was incorporated into Ørsta in 1964.
+Sæbø was the administrative centre of the old Hjørundfjord Municipality, which was incorporated into Ørsta in 1964.